-- Azelaic acid cream is a topical azelaic acid treatment available in prescription and over-the-counter formulations.
+- Azelaic acid cream is a topical treatment available in prescription and over-the-counter formulations

-Azelaic acid cream is a topical cream that contains azelaic acid, an ingredient used to even the skin tone and treat a number of skin conditions.
-Azelaic acid works to combat bacteria and inflammation, so it’s commonly recommended to people with acne and rosacea.
-It’s a versatile ingredient and is considered a multi-tasker among skin care products.
+Azelaic acid cream boasts a number of skin-healing properties to treat a number of skin conditions.
+Azelaic acid targets acne-causing bacteria and inflammation, exfoliates rough skin, fades pigmentation and evens skin tone.
+It’s a versatile ingredient and is considered a multitasker among skin care products.

 What Is Azelaic Acid?

 Azelaic acid is a dicarboxylic acid compound found naturally in wheat, rye and barley, and is produced naturally by a specific yeast that is normally present on the skin.
 It is a compelling treatment for hyperpigmentation, mild-to-moderate acne vulgaris and rosacea due to its keratolytic and antibacterial qualities.
 It is also an antioxidant.

 Azelaic acid cream

 Azelaic acid cream is available as both a prescription and over-the-counter (OTC) treatment.
 The treatment you receive will be based on your dermatologist’s judgment.

 The OTC cream is formulated in concentrations of 10–15% and is considered an effective treatment for mild skin conditions.
 For more severe concerns such as moderately inflamed acne lesions, a 15–20% concentration is typically prescribed.
 Azelex is one commonly prescribed brand.